KevinYoung23/KirinCPU2020/README.md

 #### Instruction Set:

-This is used to help write the decoder verilog file which 0 illustrates port is in use and 1 means not in use.
+This is used to help write the decoder verilog file which 1 illustrates port the is in use, 0 means not in use, and x denotes for don't care.

 | Ins  | op\[15\] | op\[14\] | op\[13\] | op\[12\] |      | EXEC2 | EXEC1 | FETCH | Extra |      |  EQ  |  MI  |      | CON\[0\]: Wren | CON\[1\]:IR_enable & Mux2 | CON\[2\]: *PC_cnt_en* | CON\[3\]: *PC_sload* | CON\[4\]: ALU_add\_sub | CON\[5\]: ACC_enable | CON\[6\]: ACC_shiftin | CON\[7\]: ACC\_sload | CON\[8\]: Mux1 | CON\[9\]: LSL | CON\[10\]: Mux3 |
 | :--: | :------: | :------: | :------: | :------: | ---- | :---: | :---: | :---: | :---: | :--: | :--: | :--: | ---- | :------------: | ------------------------- | :-------------------: | :------------------: | :--------------------: | :------------------: | :-------------------: | :------------------: | :------------: | ------------- | :-------------: |